-For Catholic and Christians, being intentional in our relationships is more than just a nice idea, it’s part of our Christian responsibility.
+For Christians, being intentional in our relationships is more than just a nice idea, it’s part of our Christian responsibility.
 God meets us in and through our relationships.
 Christian marriage is not just a mutually convenient living arrangement, it’s a vocation.
 That means that God has given us a ‘mission to love’.

 My mission is to be a messenger of God’s love to my spouse, to love him/her as best as humanly possible so that God’s love will be real and believable.
 This mission is like a job description and to do the job well, I have to do more than just show up occasionally.
 I have to give more than the leftovers of my time and attention after work, hobbies, family and other interests have taken their bit.

 Three tips to help you make your relationship a priority:

 - The Date Claimer | When life is busy and couple time gets crowded out, look for opportunities to ‘claim a date’.
 For example, we often claim a ‘driving date’ when one of the kids needs a pick up from a friend’s house.
 It only needs one person to do the chore, but by doing it together, it gives us some precious time together.

 - EDRs = Essential Daily Rituals | EDR’s form the bedrock of a healthy relationship.
 Establish a simple, daily routine that operates as a connection ritual.
 For example, we like to walk around the block after dinner.
 It’s our time to debrief without interruptions… and, we get some exercise too!